tmgleitsmann/Flask-Yolov3-Classifier/README.md

 6) Host the flask application on your virtual environment by... export FLASK_APP=server.py flask run --host=0.0.0.0
   *Note* the flask application loads the yolov3 model on startup.
 This model is reasonably sized (237mb), so it may take time to load.
+Can change to the tiny version of yolo, however it will be less accurate.

 7) You should be good to go!
 Be sure that your flask server is hosted on http://0.0.0.0:5000, if not then specificy the route in the react files.js.